What IS the difference between marketing and sales content?

 Often this “content” is in the form of text, links, or graphic files.
-How do you manage and deploy these asset types?
+How do you manage and deploy text assets and links to all your web content?
 How difficult is it for users to find, select and use these assets?

 Checklist of Marketing and Sales Content Differences

 Sales content is best considered in three primary categories:

 - Knowledge; Conversation and Communication Support; Situation-ready Content